mrforg/enterprise/README.md

 ![Line Types](./archi_images/lines.jpg)

 - *Flows* - These lines represent the flow of information between components.
-They are represented as dotted lines with an arrow-head denoting the direction flow
+They are represented as dotted lines with an arrow-head denoting the direction of the flow

 - *Asscociations*- These are lines are used to represent where components are *asscociated*.
 These realtions are represented as a single solid line with no directional arrow (as this is just a generic/logical link).